aws-samples/amazon-sagemaker-data-wrangler-hospital-readmission-prediction/README.md

 ###  Train a model with Amazon SageMaker

 1) Now that the data has been processed, you may want to train a model using the data.
-The same notebook has sample steps to train an XGBoost algorithm.
-Since our use case is binary classification, we need to change the `objective` inside the sample training steps as shown below.
+The same notebook has sample steps to train a model using [Amazon SageMaker built-in XGBoost algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html).
+Since our use case is binary classification, we need to change the `objective` to `"binary:logistic"` inside the sample training steps as shown below.

 ![import_data](images/change-objective.png)